 We’re accredited by the General Teaching Council for Scotland (GTCS), meaning that on graduation you can apply for provisional registration as a primary teacher.

 You’ll follow a course of eight semesters (four years).
 This will lead to an Honours degree in Professional Education (Primary).
 Alternatively, seven semesters (three and a half years) lead either to a General degree or to a Bachelors degree in Professional Education.
 General degree students may only be able to qualify in one teaching subject.

 In Semesters 3-4, you’ll continue to study Education alongside your subject specialism.
 Your knowledge and understanding of literacy and numeracy will develop, along with a range of teaching skills.
 You’ll engage in on-campus microteaching that’s closely related to your education modules.
-This gives you the opportunity to teach small groups of children and receive constructive feedback before undertaking a four-week school placement.
+This gives you the opportunity to teach small groups of children or your peers, and receive constructive feedback before undertaking a four-week school placement.

 Our course is taught through seminars, lectures and workshops.
 You’ll also have the opportunity to undertake school placements to gain practical teaching experience.

 Assessment is by continuous assessment.
 School experience placements are supported by school-based teachers and through tutor engagement.
 There are no examinations in Primary Education.

 School work placements are an integral part of this course, culminating in a 10-week school experience where you can teach your chosen specialism.

 If you’re taking a Bachelor of Education with specialism in Modern Languages, we’ll encourage you to undertake a non-assessed optional work placement abroad for one year between Semesters 4 and 5 to improve your language skills.

 - Students from the rest of the UK: £9,250

 - EU Students: £15,100*